tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - Publish any architectural changes as well;
   - Build translation layers for all collaborating systems;
   - Switch to the new Interchange Language.
+- the published language must be stable, yet you'll still need the freedom to change the host's model as you continue your relentless refactoring.
+Therefore, do not equate the interchange language and the model of the host.
+Keeping them close together will reduce the translation overhead.

 ## core domain